mapninja/Earthsys144/GLOSSARY.md

 ## Spatial Resolution

 The ground area represented by each pixel in a raster dataset.
 For example, a 10-meter raster has pixels representing 10 by 10 meter areas on the ground.

+## Spectral Index

+A raster layer calculated from two or more imagery bands to highlight a surface property such as vegetation greenness, moisture, water, burned area, built-up land, or bare soil.

 ## Snapping